drclr/CookApp/README.md

 # Cook App
+Fullstack app powered by Firebase and Vue 3 to hone my front end skills.

-Vuejs 3 Web App to display recipes depending on user preferences.
+The responsive app displays recipes depending on user preferences.

-The responsive Web app enables users to respond to a dynamical questionnaire and read through recipes depending on previous answers.
+It enables users to respond to a dynamical questionnaire and read through recipes depending on previous answers.

-[Click here](https://find-recipe-ideas.netlify.app/) to access to it.
+Deployed with Netlify, checkout your next recipe [here](https://find-recipe-ideas.netlify.app/).

 ## Technologies